PadillaBraulio/ssmcli/README.md

-# Uploading parameters and secrets
+# ssmcli

-This script will upload parameters to parameter store
+This cli helps you to manage your parameters on parameter store AWS.

 ## Getting Started